RuipengHan/High-Frequency-Trading-Strategy/documentation/final_report.md

 ### Project Description

+This is a semester-long project for the course IE498 – High Frequency Trading”, instructed by Professor [David Lariviere](https://davidl.web.illinois.edu/).

+Our project aims to:

+- Develop alogrithmic trading strategies using nano-second accurate data, and
+- Automate the process of downloading and parsing exchange source data, backtesting our algorithms on these data, and generating result figures and analysis.

+We further breakdown our project into three sections: data retrival and parsing, strategy development, and analysis.

+1. Data Retrival and Parsing:

+   The main market data sources for this project are Alpaca, NASDAQ, and IEX.
+We have developed parsing scripts for Alpaca and NASDAQ TotalView-ITCH 5.0

+2. Strategy Development:

+   We use Strategy Studio as the baseground to develop and backtest trading strategies.
 Strategy Studio is a proprietary software from RCM used for trading strategy developement and testing.
-However, the software is hard to use due to numerous reasons.
-For instance, the software does not provide any built in data, so users have to collect and handle high frequency data on their own.
-Also, running the software would launch another terminal, making the already complicated C++ CLI development even harder.
-Therefore, our final project aims to streamline this process.
-For our final project, we developed a High Frequencey Trading strategy pipeline containing three major components: data, strategy, and analysis.
-For data, we implemented data aquisions and parsing script for SIP data from Alpaca, and data parsing script for NASDAQ ITCH.
-For strategy part, we implemented four distinct strategies using Strategy Studio(SS).
+Inside Strategy Studio, we create new trading strategies by implementing its interface (for example, inheirting the <code>Strategy </code> class).
+Then, we backtest our strategy in Strategy Studio using the data from the Data Retrival and Parsing section.
+The backtesting process will create three file (orders, fills, and profit-and-loss) which we can use to evaluate the strategy's performance.

+   We implemented four different trading strategies: Buy-Last-Sell-First (BLSF), Swing, Mean-Reversion, and Arbitrage strategy.
+Details on strategies are in the Strategy Implementation section below.

+3. Analysis:

    For the analysis part, we implemented interpretation and visualization script for SS backtesting output.
 In addition, we also packaged vagrant boxes for automated backtesting and set up GitLab CI/CD for code quality assurance.

+4. Automation

+   To make the project coherent and user-friendly, we have automate the entire process of the three sections above.

+   !!!!
+MORE TO ADD HERE !!!!

 ### Technologies